-Rifleman William James Moore served in 2nd Battalion Royal Ulster Rifles during World War Two.
+Rifleman William James Moore served in 2nd Battalion Royal Ulster Rifles during the Second World War.
 Family and friends knew him as Billy.
 In later years, he spoke about his time with the Rifles in Normandy.

 He enlisted in 70th Battalion Royal Ulster Rifles in June 1942 aged 18 years old.
 This was a battalion of young soldiers, too young to serve overseas.
 He took part in training in Essex before joining 2nd Battalion Royal Ulster Rifles.
 He continued training at Hawick, Scotland before his unit went to Inverary to carry out beach landing exercises in early 1944.

 As D-Day drew closer, Moore went on to Droxford, Hampshire.
 For 3 weeks, they camped in tents.
 Security was tight and troops could not leave the camp.
 Visitors to the Droxford camp included Princess Elizabeth and General Montgomery.
 From there, 2nd Battalion Royal Ulster Rifles went on to Portsmouth, Hampshire where they made final preparations.
 After bad weather on 5th June 1944, the next morning saw William James Moore land with his battalion on Sword Beach, Normandy.

 Landed half a mile from Sword Beach.
 We had no idea what it was going to be like.
 We were met with tanks and machine gun fire; they hit us with everything.
 We didn’t think there would be so much against us.
 I saw lads younger than me laying dead in the field with their kit around them.
 You would have thought they were sleeping.

 He remembered the seas being rough and how many of the men did not make it ashore.
 Weighed down by heavy packs, ammunition, and fold up bicycles, many of them drowned on leaving the landing craft.
 Before they reached Cambes Wood on D-Day+2, Moore’s battalion lost over 180 troops.